 These mistakes can greatly impact your campaign results and lead to your brand becoming marked as spam.

-- Avoid being marked as spam.
-Many things can trigger spam filters - even if your email isn’t actually spam.
-If you’re worried about your emails being marked as spam, then you can run a spam check, as well as avoid certain words and phrases.
+- Avoid spammy words.
+Many words can trigger spam flags, even the most innocent and random of words.
+If you’re worried about your emails being marked as spam, then you can run a spam check.

 - AVOID USING ALL CAPS.
 Naturally, you want the recipient’s first encounter with your brand to be a good experience.
 So, avoid using caps, as it comes across as shouting and often triggers spam filters.

 - Avoid using too much punctuation.
 For example: Get 40% off your next purchase RIGHT NOW!!!!!!!!!
-Once again, this can come across as spammy.
+Once again, this can come across as aggressive and will most likely be marked as spam.
 Special characters such as * % & # ^ also have been known to trigger spam filters.
 So be sure to use them sparingly.

 - Avoid not including a subject line.
-A bad subject line is always better than none.
-As most likely, an email with a blank subject line will get deleted or lost.
+A bad subject line is always better than nothing.
+Just think about it an email with a blank subject line will get deleted or lost.
+But if you're going to take the time to write a subject line, why not put in the extra effort to make it count?